mastaehe/bonsaiai.github.io/source/includes/api-reference/_api-reference.html.md

 ## Iterations

-Iterations contains data related to the number of simulator iterations that have occurred.
+Iterations contains data for the number of iterations that have occurred in a simulation at a given time period.
 This can be useful for long episodes when other metrics may not be getting data.

 > Request